The Fugitive (1963 TV series): Plot

 The series premise was set up in the opening narration, but the full details about the crime were not offered in the pilot episode; at the time of the pilot, Richard Kimble has been on the run for six months, having exhausted all of his appeals against his death sentence.
 While in transit, the train carrying Richard Kimble derails, and becomes the titular "fugitive" attempting to clear his name.
 The premise (heard over footage of Kimble handcuffed to Gerard on a train) was summarized in the opening title sequence of the pilot episode as follows:

-Name: Richard Kimble.
-Profession: Doctor of medicine.
-Destination: Death Row, State Prison.
-Richard Kimble has been tried and convicted for the murder of his wife.
-But laws are made by men, carried out by men, and men are imperfect.
-Richard Kimble is innocent.
-Proved guilty, what Richard Kimble could not prove was that moments before discovering his wife's body, he encountered a man running from the vicinity of his home: A man with one arm.
-A man who has not yet been found.
+The name: Dr. Richard Kimble.
+The destination: Death Row, State Prison.
+The irony: Richard Kimble is innocent.
+Proved guilty, what Richard Kimble could not prove was that moments before discovering his murdered wife's body, he saw a one-armed man running from the vicinity of his home.
 Richard Kimble ponders his fate as he looks at the world for the last time, and sees only darkness.
-But in that darkness, fate moves its huge hand.
+But in that darkness, Fate moves its huge hand.

 Viewers were not offered the full details of Dr. Richard Kimble's plight until episode 14, "The Girl from Little Egypt".
 A series of flashbacks reveals the fateful night of Helen Kimble's death, and for the first time offers a glimpse of the "one-armed man".